glpi-project/doc/source/modules/configuration/asset_definitions/asset_definitions.rst

 Asset Definitions
 =================

-Since GLPI 11, the generic asset plugin has been integrated into the heart of GLPI.
+Since GLPI 11, the generic asset plugin has been integrated into GLPI natively.
 This makes it possible to create customised asset types to suit your needs.

 Migration generic assets to asset definitions
 ---------------------------------------------

 .. warning:: generic assets migration must be done from the GLPI 10 database.
-It is not possible to import your sssets GLPI 10 to GLPI 11.
+It is not possible to import your assets from GLPI 10 to GLPI 11.

 When migrating your instance to GLPI 11, the **generic asset** plugin must be installed.
 Once the migration is complete, enter the command in :term:`CLI` mode from your GLPI folder: